SidGit7102/SidGit7102/README.md

 ## 🚀 Projects

+### Loki Log Aggregation & Visualization System
+Designed and implemented a log aggregation pipeline that streams logs to **Kafka**, consumes them for processing, and forwards them to **Loki** for long-term storage and querying.
+Developed a **FastAPI** service with multiple endpoints to fetch logs from Loki via its REST API and provide real-time visualization and analytics.
+Used **Python** scripting to automate the log extraction and aggregation workflows, enabling efficient monitoring and debugging.

+- **Features**:
+  - Real-time ingestion and processing of logs via **Kafka**
+  - Log forwarding to **Loki** for efficient storage and querying
+  - API-based log retrieval using **FastAPI** with clean and scalable endpoints
+  - Automated log aggregation and summary generation using **Python**
+  - Visualization-ready data formatting compatible with **Grafana**
+  - Scalable microservice-friendly architecture with easy cloud integration

 ### Driver Drowsiness Detection System
 Developed a drowsiness detection system using **OpenCV** for image and video processing tasks.
 Implemented face detection and facial landmark localization using **dlib**'s pre-trained models.
 Utilized **NumPy** for numerical operations and array manipulation, enhancing the efficiency of facial landmark processing.
 Evaluated the performance of the system using metrics provided by **scikit-learn**.